-Wondering what you can learn from your 23andMe data?
-Weird things, cool stuff, and health-related important things… all of this is in your genetic data!
+Do you want to know what you can learn from your 23andMe data?
+Strange things, cool things, and health-related information… Your genetic data contains all of this information!

-You actually get access to the exact same raw data file whether you buy the 23andMe ancestry only ($99) or the 23andMe health reports ($199) option.
+You get access to the same raw data file whether you buy the 23andMe ancestry only ($99) or the 23andMe health reports ($199) option.

-The exception is that I don’t cover a lot of the traits here.
-I figure that you know whether you have curly hair or are likely to get itchy from mosquito bites.
+*Much of what 23 and Me covers in their reports is available on this website.
+The exception is that I don’t cover a lot of the traits.
+I figure you know whether you have curly hair or are likely to get itchy from mosquito bites.

 So the answer to the question of which one to buy… It is up to you (and your budget!).

-Yes, these are actual questions that people ask me about when I talk about what I do!
+Yes, these are actual questions people ask me when discussing what I do!
 A lot of people seem worried about being cloned…

-The question of how to protect your privacy and your genetic data is a good one.
+The question of protecting your privacy and genetic data is a good one.

-First, all the headlines that you read about the authorities using genetic data to crack cold-cases don’t involve the 23andMe database.
-The police are using GEDMatch, which is a huge online community for genealogy buffs.
-Everyone on GEDmatch has freely uploaded and shared their genomes and their family tree info.
+First, all the headlines about the authorities using genetic data to crack cold cases don’t involve the 23andMe database.
+The police are using GEDMatch, a huge online community for genealogy buffs.
+Everyone on GEDmatch has freely uploaded and shared their genomes and family tree info.
 After a recent change to the terms of service, the users have to opt-in to allow authorities to use the information.
 (Not sure what I’m talking about?
 Read about the Golden State Killer – it’s pretty interesting!)

-If you don’t want your data used for research, be sure to read through the T’s & C’s and check the appropriate boxes for your data not to be used.
+If you don’t want your data used for research, read through the Terms & Conditions and check the appropriate boxes for your data not to be used.

 - Look at which ‘partners’ they are sharing your data with.